- 1 The 6 Best Scroll Saw in 2021

 Many users have complained that the work light dies out fast & it doesn’t stay in position for long―a bummer but a SMALL price to pay for the value you’re getting.

 At less than $200 SRP, don’t expect intricate masterpieces like those from Dewalt.

-BUT weighing in the price and the quality, WEN 3921 Scroll Saw is the perfect match for beginners & hobbyists to accomplish basic woodcrafting tasks.―Check the latest Amazon Prices
+BUT weighing in the price and the quality, WEN 3921 Scroll Saw is the perfect match for beginners & hobbyists to accomplish basic woodcrafting tasks.―Check the best price now!

 - Accepts pinned and pinless blades